 - Publicly accessible work plan: The Complementary Report confirms that the 2016-2018 work plan was approved and published on December 2016 by the CMPE, through emails in accordance with their governing rules.
-The updated 2016-2018 work plan is available on the EITI Peru website. - Objectives of EITI implementation: The updated 2016-2018 work plan did not modify the number/descriptions of outcomes, sub-outcomes, and monitoring and dissemination activities already identified in the first International Secretariat Initial Assessment (p.
-27).
+The updated 2016-2018 work plan is available on the EITI Peru website12. - Objectives of EITI implementation: The updated 2016-2018 work plan did not modify the number/descriptions of outcomes, sub-outcomes, and monitoring and dissemination activities already identified in the first International Secretariat Initial Assessment (p.
+27)13.
 While the work plan did not include a specific objective to address the corrective actions, the Complementary Report highlighted that this was clearly a main priority for the CMPE.
-As a clear evidence of its intentions, the Complementary Report mentions the creation of a Validation Committee by the CMPE, on its meeting of 10 March 2016.
+As a clear evidence of its intentions, the Complementary Report mentions the creation of a Validation Committee by the CMPE, on its meeting of 10 March 201614.
 The sole purpose of this Committee was to coordinate and implement the corrective actions to successfully accomplish the Validation process.
 This committee was created in accordance with activity no. A.1.3 of the work plan, which states "create working groups for specific matters within the work plan".
 To do so, this Validation Committee has coordinated meetings with EY, Independent Administrator for the EITI Report 2015-2016.
 The work plan also reveals that subnational implementation is the main national priority for extractive industries linked to Peru.
 While beneficial ownership and "automation of information" (mainstreaming) are national priorities included in the work plan, the allocated budget for their implementation is minimum.
-Meeting Minute dated as of 14 March 2018 shows that the CMPE has defined EITI subnational implementation, automation of information and dissemination of EITI information as national priorities. - Efforts to consult key stakeholders on the objectives for implementation: The three constituencies (government, industry and civil society) represented in the CMPE agreed on the objectives listed in the work plan.
+Meeting Minute dated as of 14 March 201815 shows that the CMPE has defined EITI subnational implementation, automation of information and dissemination of EITI information as national priorities. - Efforts to consult key stakeholders on the objectives for implementation: The three constituencies (government, industry and civil society) represented in the CMPE agreed on the objectives listed in the work plan.
 Issues, such as contract transparency, commodity and macro-economic data, licenses, national government budget and revenues amongst others, have been discussed by the CMPE and stakeholders. - Measurable and time-bound activities: The work plan outlines the expected outcomes, including "strengthening the CMPE and the EITI-Peru initiative" at the top of the priority list.
 For each outcome there are planned sub-outcomes and activities and clear indication that funding should be sought.
-As concluded in the first International Secretariat Initial Assessment, the activities associated with each outcome are measurable and time-bound (p.
-27).
-It includes suggested timeframes, expected output(s), execution leaders, estimated costs and sources of funds.
+As concluded in the first International Secretariat Initial Assessment, the activities associated with each https://eiti.org/sites/default/files/documents/peru international secretariat initial assessment final as of 15 sept 2 016 1.pdf

-https://eiti.org/sites/default/files/documents/peru\international\secretariat\initial\assessment\final\as\of\15\sept\2 016\1.pdf